-In A New Earth Eckhart Tolle teaches spirituality as a must that humans, as species, must be embrace to evolve into a new ego-free, enlightened state.
+In A New Earth Eckhart Tolle presents spirituality as a new evolutionary level that humanity has to evolve into, if we want to survive and thrive.
 Or else, we will face possible extinction.

 - Bullet Summary